jsherman212/iosdbg/README.md

 `x`: hexadecimal

 If you want your amount interpreted as hex, use `0x`.
+Pass `--no-aslr` to keep ASLR from being added.

 ### `help <command name>`
 View command description.
-Does not autocomplete the argument.
+Does not auto-complete the argument.

 ### `kill`
 Kill the debuggee.